techx/blueprint-splash/README.md

 http://sass-lang.com/install

-To build CSS:
+To build CSS from SASS:

+> make all

+To auto-build CSS during development, from SASS:

-> make css
+> make watch